derek-corcoran-barrios/QuadraticCostScripts/README.md

 data("BinSpp")
 data("Cost")
-MultiSppQuad(Stacklist = BinSpp, Dist = 1000000, name = "Two", costlayer = Cost)
+MultiSppQuad(Stacklist = BinSpp, Dist = 1000000, name = "Two", costlayer = Cost, nchains = 8)
 ```

-This will create a file called *Two.dat* in your working directory with the data of the two Hypothetical species developed for the package.
+This will create a file called *Two.dat* in your working directory with the data of the two hypothetical species developed for the package.

 ### Going from .dat files to optimization results

 #### Models

-The *.dat* file will be passed through a model (*.mod* file), in this repository there are two models:
+The *.dat* file will be passed through a model (*.mod* file).
+In this repository there are two models:

 * *MultiCost.mod:* Which will take a *.dat* database with one or multiple species and a layer of costs asociated with it, and minimize the buying cost asuming quadratic costs for the flow.